whame/riddles/README.md

   maximum 80 characters per line.
 * Give the riddle a short and concise title
 * Save the question as a filename with only one word in the format `WORD.md`.
-The solution should be saved as `WORD_solution.md` and link to this solution file in the question file.
+The solution should be saved as `WORD_solution.md`.
+* Link riddle file to solution and vice versa.

 Please study the files for examples on how to follow these conventions correctly.